Fluidity in Domain Walls in Dilute $^3$He-$^4$He Films on Graphite: Possible 1D Fermi Fluid and Dirac Fermions in Helium Film

 If $^3$He atoms behave as Dirac fermions, their speeds are the same, because they exhibit linear dispersion.
-The speed of $^3$He atoms, $v_3$, can be estimated from $\gamma_2$ with the following formula, $v_3= \left(9g\zeta(3)k_B^3A / 2\pi\hbar\gamma_2 \right)^{1/2}$, assuming that interactions between $^3$He atoms are weak, and where $g=4$ is the number of degrees of freedom, $\zeta(3)$ is the Riemann zeta function, and $A$ is the surface area \cite{Vafek}.
-The speeds are shown in Fig. \ref{fig:speed} as functions of total areal density.
-The estimated speed has maxima at around 8.4 nm$^{-2}$, and the velocity is much higher than the Fermi velocity in $^3$He films behaving as 2D Fermi fluid.
-At 8.4 nm$^{-2}$, the HDW structure is expected to have a regular structure with the periodicity of $4\times4$ against the periodicity of the hollow sites of graphite.
-This structure has the smallest periodic length within HDW structures.
-Therefore, the honeycomb structure can be defined very well here.
+The speed of $^3$He atoms, $v_3$, can be estimated from $\gamma_2$ with the following formula, $v_3= \left(9g\zeta(3)k_B^3A / 2\pi\hbar\gamma_2 \right)^{1/2}$, assuming that interactions between $^3$He atoms are weak, and where $g=4$ is the number of degrees of degeneracy, $\zeta(3)$ is the Riemann zeta function, and $A$ is the surface area \cite{Vafek}.
+The estimated velocities are shown in Fig. \ref{fig:speed} as functions of total areal density.
+The estimated velocity has maxima at around 8.4 nm$^{-2}$, and it is much higher than the Fermi velocity in $^3$He films behaving as 2D Fermi fluid.
+At 8.4 nm$^{-2}$, the honeycomb DW structure is expected to have a regular structure with the periodicity of $4\times4$ against the periodicity of the hollow sites of graphite.
+This structure has the smallest periodic length within honeycomb DW structures.
+Therefore, the honeycomb structure can be defined very well here, although the platelet size of Grafoil is small.
 The maximum value of $v_3$ at this areal density can be attributed to this reason.

 The obtained magnitude of $v_3$ appears to saturate at approximately 160 m/s.
 This behavior suggests the existence of some critical velocity.
 Although one possible origin is the critical velocity of the 2D superfluid $^4$He, measurements with smaller amounts of $^3$He are desirable.